moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 After the federated learning phase finishes, the server will store the global model.
 ![execution](./figures/store_model.png)

+For more information, please refer to the [nvflare documentation](https://nvflare.readthedocs.io/en/main/index.html).

 #### Step 4.
 Prediction by the global model

 This is a simple example that utilizes a specific piece of data from the dataset to confirm that the prediction result is consistent with the ground truth.
 Additionally, you have the flexibility to modify the inputs yourself based on your needs.